7th Pay Commission: Latest news, updates, govt set for yearly salary review

 7th Pay Commission, latest news and updates:

 In an official reply to the Rajya Sabha last month, Union Minister of State for Finance P Radhakrishnan had said Narendra Modi government was not considering a hike in minimum pay beyond the recommendations of 7th pay commission.
-The minister was replying to a question raised by Samajwadi party MP Neeraj Shekhar.
-"The minimum pay of Rs 18,000/- p.m. and the fitment factor of 2.57 are based on the specific recommendations of the 7th Central Pay Commission in the light of the relevant factors taken into account by it.
+The minister was replying to a question raised by Samajwadi Party MP Neeraj Shekhar.
+"The minimum pay of Rs 18,000/- p.m. and the fitment factor of 2.57 is based on the specific recommendations of the 7th Central Pay Commission in the light of the relevant factors taken into account by it.
 Therefore, no change therein is at present under consideration," the minister had said.

 The Department of Personnel and Training has okayed the grant of Leave Travel Concession (LTC) benefits to Indian Railways' staff and their spouses.
-Earlier, the Railways employees and their spouses were not entitled to LTC as already enjoyed the benefits of free pass for traveling in trains.
+Earlier, the Railways employees and their spouses were not entitled to LTC as already enjoyed the benefits of a free pass for travelling in trains.

 Railway employees may be allowed to avail all-India LTC once in a block of four years."
 The 'All-India LTC' will, however, be purely optional for railway employees, an officials circular says.